 Suggestions

-Include common trigger term variations: 'DDD', 'ports and adapters', 'onion architecture', 'layered architecture', 'separation of concerns', 'dependency inversion'
+Expand trigger terms to include common variations users would say: 'DDD', 'ports and adapters', 'onion architecture', 'layered architecture', 'separation of concerns', 'dependency injection'.

 | Dimension | Reasoning | Score |